slds-lmu/dl4nlp/content/chapters/03_advanced_nn/03_05_attention.md

 title: "Chapter 3.5: Attention"
 weight: 3005
 ---
-This chapter is about attention mechanism and its application in neural networks.
+This chapter is about the attention mechanism and its application in (recurrent) neural networks.

 <!--more-->